Landing meetings in B2B sales requires precision: the right contact, the right message, the right timing.

 And while you’re at it, use the right B2B prospecting tools to find out who to target.
 UserGems’ Senior Account Development Rep, Leah Zissimopulos, for example, used Drift and LinkedIn.

-“Sometimes Drift would say where the person was located so I could narrow down who MIGHT have been on the website based on their locations on LinkedIn — this got me A TON of demos.”
+“Sometimes Drift would say where the person was located so I could narrow down who MIGHT have been on the website based on their locations on LinkedIn.
+This got me A TON of demos.”

 You can also increase your odds of closing the deal by contacting someone in the target account who you already know.
 Or reaching out to a prospect who’s ready to invest in new tools after their fresh promotion or new job by tracking customer job changes.